thomasneff/mmbn3-draft-gauntlet/README.md

 (If it didn't start automatically) Doubleclick the "gauntlet" script in the Lua Console list of scripts

-The paused icon should change to a running icon, and the gauntlet will load
+The paused icon should change to a running icon, and the gauntlet will load.

+# Experimental Netplay
+The gauntlet supports a 2-player "netplay" mode that alternates controls between a "controller" and a "spectator" between rounds.
+Make sure that the hosts forwards the port correctly and that the host clicks the "Host" button before the Client clicks the "Join" button.
+If you don't want to use the netplay mode, simply close the form without pressing either button.

 # Controls during Menus / between Battles